seinecle/blog/_posts/2023-10-22-visions-future-generative-ai.md

 Argument: GPT-4, which is the generative AI behind ChatGPT, is not merely a "model that produces good chatbots".
 If we consider that the text it generates is not just passive reading material for humans, but text which can then be fed as "instructions" or "commands" to other computing systems such as apps (including to... itself 🤯), then a better describer for GPT-4 would be that it is an operating system (Windows, iOS, Android, Linux), or even best, **the central orchestrator in such an operating system** (technically called a ["kernel"](https://en.wikipedia.org/wiki/Kernel_(operating_system))).

 My personal opinion: the development of plugins and apps for ChatGPT ([since April 2023](https://www.youtube.com/watch?v=mpnh1YTT66w)) and Bard ([since September 2023](https://blog.google/products/bard/google-bard-new-features-update-sept-2023/)) points indeed in this direction.
 The immense stream of revenues that would be generated from replicating the logic of an App Store to generative AI does provide the incentives for companies to push in this direction.
 Karpathy does point that this analogy, by necessity, sticks to known mental models (what is a kernel, what is an app store), and that we should expect unexpected developments beyond these models.
 I also agree with this.

+## Mustafa Suleyman: containment is needed

+Who?
+[Mustafa Suleyman](https://en.wikipedia.org/wiki/Mustafa_Suleyman) was the cofounder of DeepMind, which developed the system that beat the best player at the game of Go.
+He then become vice president of AI product management and AI policy at Google. he is now co-founder and CEO of Inflection AI.

+Source: a tweet from his personal account

+Date: September 28, 2023

+Argument: GPT-4, which is the generative AI behind ChatGPT, is not merely a "model that produces good chatbots".
+If we consider that the text it generates is not just passive reading material for humans, but text which can then be fed as "instructions" or "commands" to other computing systems such as apps (including to... itself 🤯), then a better describer for GPT-4 would be that it is an operating system (Windows, iOS, Android, Linux), or even best, **the central orchestrator in such an operating system** (technically called a ["kernel"](https://en.wikipedia.org/wiki/Kernel_(operating_system))).

+My personal opinion: the development of plugins and apps for ChatGPT ([since April 2023](https://www.youtube.com/watch?v=mpnh1YTT66w)) and Bard ([since September 2023](https://blog.google/products/bard/google-bard-new-features-update-sept-2023/)) points indeed in this direction.
+The immense stream of revenues that would be generated from replicating the logic of an App Store to generative AI does provide the incentives for companies to push in this direction.
+Karpathy does point that this analogy, by necessity, sticks to known mental models (what is a kernel, what is an app store), and that we should expect unexpected developments beyond these models.
+I also agree with this.